 In 2011, Thompson filed a petition for DNA testing and the Connecticut State Police laboratory located the biological evidence from the case.
 Tests eliminated Thompson as the perpetrator and identified another man who lived near the victim at the time of the attack.

 The DNA profile was submitted to the FBI's DNA database and was matched to a convicted felon.
-In the spring of 2013, police were still investigating that suspect.
+As of May 2015, no charges had been filed.

 – Maurice Possley